-As Mitch Leslie reports for Science Magazine, we’re talking about tasks like stimulating inflammation, firing up the immune system, and counteracting stress.
+As Mitch Leslie reports for news Magazine, we’re talking about tasks like stimulating inflammation, firing up the immune system, and counteracting stress.
 Some of the genes they identified usually switch on to help form an embryo, and then are never heard of again... except after death, apparently.

 "What’s jaw-dropping is that developmental genes are turned on after death," Noble told Leslie.

 It’s not all beneficial genes, though, the team also found that certain genes that promote cancer growth also sparked after death in these animals, prompting the researchers to suggest that in a newly deceased corpse, the body reverts to the cellular conditions of a rapidly developing embryo.

 Maybe building a new body and trying desperately to reanimate a dead body are pretty much the same thing to the hundreds of 'zombie' genes.

 Though these hard-working genes will never be strong enough to actually get the job done and bring a dead mouse, zebrafish, or human back to life, understanding what they’re doing and why could have a massive impact on patients living with transplants.

 Studies have found that organ transplant recipients have much higher risk of developing 32 different types of cancer, including non-Hodgkin lymphoma, and kidney cancer, and liver cancer, and doctors have been struggling to mitigate this.